-Our knowledgeable and experienced technical sales team can offer you support and advice on your initial extrusion design or at any stage of your project.
+Our knowledgeable and experienced technical sales team at our East Grinstead factory can offer you support and advice on your initial extrusion design or at any stage of your project.
 We can advise on the suitability of thermoplastic material and different colours and finishes to help customers optimise their designs and achieve cost savings.

 10 extrusion design considerations

 To help customers achieve good quality plastic profiles we advise them to consider the following 10 design points.

 |1.
 Regular wall thickness Always try to achieve an even wall thickness in your extrusion design.
 Variations in thickness can make the flow of plastic material through the tool difficult to regulate, causing cooling at different rates and distorting the finished profile.
 Irregular extrusion wall thicknesses can also lead to difficulties in manufacturing and increased production costs.|